-Your Grace School of Theology Librarians are eager to help you achieve all your educational goals.
-Librarians can help you understand your assignments, limit your topic, and find research materials in physical and electronic libraries.
+Your Grace School of Theology Librarian is eager to help you achieve all your educational goals.
+The Librarian can help you understand your assignments, limit your topic, and find research materials in physical and electronic libraries.
 In fact, in graduate school, many students say that the librarian is their best friend!

-Mrs. Debbie Cox, Seminary Librarian Phone: 713-897-8025; dcox@gsot.edu
+Mrs. Debbie Cox Seminary Librarian Phone: 713-897-8025 Email: dcox@gsot.edu